MeghanaIndlamudi/Engineering-Summary/Notion's Data Lake.md

 ---

-For further details on Notion’s data infrastructure and design choices, please refer to the official [Notion engineering blog](https://www.notion.so/blog).
+For further details on Notion’s data infrastructure and design choices, please refer to the official [blog](h[ttps://www.notion.so/blog](https://blog.bytebytego.com/p/storing-200-billion-entities-notions)).